Choose your answers to the questions and click 'Next' to see the next set of questions. You can skip questions if you would like and come

 Question 2929.A great pilot who has a turbulent landing due to windy conditions experienced

-Question 3030.In Stanley Milgram's experiment, the participants believed the responsibility for the shocks fell to:
+Question 3030.In Stanley Milgram's experiment on obedience and authority, the participants believed the responsibility for the shocks fell to:

 Question 3131.Dmitri Belyaev's experiment with foxes has shown that aggression is